bootdotdev/blog/content/golang/wrapping-errors-in-go-how-to-handle-nested-errors.md

 }
 ```

+As far as I know, when working with errors it's *always better* to use `%w` over `%v`.

 ## Should I always wrap errors?

-Nope.
 Like all rules-of-thumb, there are exceptions.

 For example, if I'm writing a package that exposes the function `getNumberFromStdIn()` then my users (programmers using my package) don't need to know that `atoi()` failed, they just need to know that `getNumberFromStdIn()` failed.
 I probably don't want to be exposing too much internal logic to my API users.
 In fact, I can probably ignore the underlying error and create my own message from scratch that's more helpful to the end-user.

 If it is glaringly obvious where an error comes from, there is also less reason to wrap it.
-Wrapping an error, in theory, should never hurt, but it *can* be unnecessary work.
+Wrapping an error, in theory, should never hurt, but it *can* be unnecessarily verbose and a lot of extra work.
 As always, look at everything on a case-by-case basis.